vorsanigo/Twitter_topics/src/README.md

 ### 5) Input and output

-- INPUT: the program takes as input a cleaned dataset where tweets are grouped by date, which is a pickle file with path `data/covid_input`.
+- INPUT: the program takes as input a cleaned dataset where tweets are grouped by date, which is a pickle file named `covid_input`.
 It is possible to use also other cleaned datasets with tweets grouped by date with the following format:
   - it must be a `pickle` file
   - 2 columns:
       - `date_only` containing the dates in format YY-MM-DD